Dahrendorf Symposium experts present five key proposals for the fight against climate change.

 The Dahrendorf Symposium featured contributions by EU Commissioners Connie Hedegaard and Günther Oettinger, German politicians Cem Özdemir and Norbert Röttgen, Member of the British House of Lords Lord William Wallace of Saltaire, as well as Ottmar Edenhofer, Director of the MCC as well as Deputy Director and Chief Economist of the Potsdam Institute for Climate Impact Research (PIK), and Ernst Ulrich von Weizsäcker, Co-Chair of the International Resource Panel of UNEP.

 More information on the policy recommendations can be found on the Dahrendorf Symposium Website.
 Updates regarding forthcoming publications will also be posted on the website.
 Get up to speed on what was being said on twitter: @Dahrendorf_Sym / #DSym2013.
 For press photographs from the event please contact us.

-The Dahrendorf Symposium is a joint initiative of the Hertie School of Governance, London School of Economics and Political Science and Stiftung Mercator.
+The Dahrendorf Symposium is a joint initiative of the Hertie School, London School of Economics and Political Science and Stiftung Mercator.
 Founded in 2011 in the spirit of Lord Ralf Dahrendorf, it aims to challenge entrenched patterns of thought and argument on the future of Europe and to add fresh impetus to the European debate.